kirbs-btw/ufo-data-analysis/README.md

 There is also the notebook inspecting the data for the visualisation.

+the most interesting visualisation is about UFOs that have been seen multiple times. so you can choose the days and distance to see if there are similar sightings

 # cleaning

 cleaned date for only US entrys und rows with complete data.